Amcache: the complete Windows .hve forensics reference

 What Amcache is not#

-Three persistent misconceptions are worth correcting up front, because they routinely produce wrong findings:
+Three persistent misconceptions that produce wrong findings:

-Amcache is not "proof of execution"#
+Not "proof of execution"#

 The appraiser misses things: